-Welcome to 2016, and another year of overpriced popcorn!
-Many would agree that 2015 was a stellar year for film, but from the current vantage point 2016 looks bleak.
-A critical mass of reboots, sequels and unnecessary adaptations is coming to get you, and there’s nothing you can do to stop it.
-It has been bad before.
-Remember, the year of live-action fairytales in 2013?
-But, 2016 may be the year you finally have to put ‘the original’ after all your favourite movies.
+Welcome to 2016, and another year of overpriced popcorn.
+Off the back of an Oscars season to rival the very best in the Academy’s history, 2015 will live long in the memory.
+But 2016 is already casting a shadow on the cinematic horizon.
+A critical mass of reboots, sequels and unnecessary adaptations is coming to spoil the party, and there’s nothing any of us can do about it.
+It wouldn’t be the first time – I shudder to recall the glut of live-action fairytales that enveloped 2013 – but 2016 may be the year you finally have to put ‘the original’ after all your favourite movies.

 So, what’s the damage?

-First up, we have Marvel’s continuing campaign to rehabilitate that most marginalised and oppressed sector of society: the comic book fanboy.
-The latest superhero tsunami is spearheaded by Captain America and X-men but also features debuts for Deadpool, Gambit and Doctor Strange.
-Long-time followers will be delighted to see Spiderman finally join the Avengers (with Tom Holland becoming the third iteration since 2002).
-For those of us who have tired of the Marvel monopoly, please don’t expect it to end soon: their commercial calendar is already planned until 2026.
+First up we have Marvel’s continuing campaign to rehabilitate that most marginalised and oppressed of society’s demographics: the comic book fanboy.
+The latest superhero tsunami is spearheaded by Captain America and X-men, but also features solo debuts for Deadpool, Gambit and Doctor Strange.
+Long-time followers will be delighted to see Spiderman finally join the Avengers (with Tom Holland set to be the third iteration since 2002).
+Those who have tired of the Marvel monopoly, don’t expect it to end anytime soon: their commercial calendar is already planned until 2026.

-But it’s DC that is set to provide the crowning turd in the water pipe.
-For awaiting us in 2016 is a Batman vs. Superman movie that will not be the movie we deserve and certainly will not be the one that we need.
-Alien vs. Predator, Freddy vs. Jason, Godzilla vs. Space Godzilla: the cautionary tales are endless.
+But it’s DC that is set to provide the crowning turd in the water pipe: awaiting us in 2016 is a Batman vs. Superman movie that will not be the one we deserve and certainly won’t be the one that we need right now.
+Alien vs. Predator, Freddy vs. Jason, Godzilla vs. Space Godzilla; the cautionary tales are endless.

-The much maligned remake category is also well-represented: The Jungle Book receives a live action makeover, The Magnificent Seven gets the treatment too (its already a remake of Kurosawa’s masterpiece Seven Samurai), and we even have a re-imagining of Point Break (it only came out in ’97!)
-I reserve particular bile for the remake of the 3-and-half-hour Charlton Heston 1954 best picture winner, the all-time great 10,000-extra Ben-Hur.
+The much maligned remake category is also well-represented.
+The Jungle Book receives a live action makeover, The Magnificent Seven gets the treatment too (the 1960 version is itself a remake of Akira Kurosawa’s Seven Samurai), and we even have a re-imagining of Point Break (it only came out in ’97!)
+I reserve particular bile for the remake of the 3-and-half-hour Charlton Heston 1954 best picture winner, the all-time great, 10,000-extra Ben-Hur.
 Incidentally 1954’s Ben-Hur had been a remake of the 1925 silent-film Ben-Hur, which in turn was based on a novel.
 Timur Bekmambetov takes the helm; the esteemed director of Abraham Lincoln: Vampire Hunter.

 Throw in an Angry Birds movie and that is about your lot.
 Oh dear.

 A lot of this is in the nature of global filmmaking.
-The marketing budgets are not the only things affected by globalisation, content is too.
-With China now the second biggest box office, Hollywood’s biggest releases cannot afford to displease the Chinese consumer.
-Trying to be all things to all men tends to end up being bland.
-Dumb action movies sadly work everywhere.
+It is not only marketing budgets that are affected by globalisation, content is too.
+With China now the second biggest global box office, Hollywood’s biggest releases cannot afford to displease the Chinese consumer.
+Trying to be all things to all men tends to stifle creativity; when a movie’s success relies upon finding its niche in North American, European and Asian cultures, filmmakers must be cautious to only use tropes and ideas that seamlessly span national boundaries.
+Classically ‘dumb’ action movies work everywhere.

-The smokescreen of sex and violence has been used since at least the early 70s.
+But the smokescreen of sex and violence has been used since at least the early ’70s.
 The new smokescreen is CGI; films can now wow an audience with a vast fireworks display of visuals and action that delivers basic thrills without resorting to plot.
-In most Marvel movies for instance, the last 40 minutes or so is pretty much the same – practically no script, very little real acting, lots of explosions.
-The advent of CGI has allowed studios to create simple winning formulas that sell bags of popcorn time and time again, without the effort of, say, dramatizing an original screenplay.
+In most Marvel movies for instance, the last 40 minutes or so is usually the same – practically no script, very little real acting, lots of explosions.
+The advent of CGI has allowed studios to create simple winning formulas that sell bags of popcorn time and time again, without the effort of, say, dramatising an original screenplay.

 And so unfortunately 2016 may prove to be the year to catch up on all those foreign movies you should have watched years ago, but never really expected to get around to.